quizdomJohn/laravel_tutorial/laravel/README.md

 #### <u>Seperation of concerns</u>
 Controller must have all the complexility and not the blade file inside the return of the controller,you pass the data in the view

+### Avoid Duplication
+Create another .blade.php file (header.blade.php) where will contain the HTML for the header and import it to other views like this
+`@include ('header')`